 The visa application must be done through the French Embassy or Consulate in your own country.

-Before applying for a D visa, you must obtain a document proving that you have been accepted by a higher education institute in France.
+Before applying for a Schengen “D” visa, you must obtain a document proving that you have been accepted by a higher education institute in France.

-Your passport must be valid long enough to cover your stay in the Schengen Area.
+Your passport must be valid long enough to cover your stay in the Schengen Area (valid until 3 months after the expiry of your visa).

 Campus France: Obtaining a long-stay visa under the CEF procedure